 However, there was an underlying interest in the boats; they could be used for racing, rowing, taking the family to the beach for a picnic, put a little outboard on the back and motor up the river on the evening tide to Golant or Lerryn: a truly multi-purpose little boat indeed a 'knockabout'!

 In the early 1990's, one or two new boats were built.
 Some of the older boats underwent serious restoration work: the keel/garboard seam was a weak point, as was the fastening of the centreboard case.
 Over the last 20 years, a renewed interest has seen the fleet back out racing with nearly 30 new boats built and several "oldies" restored.
 Fowey Rivers, with their multi-coloured sails are an intrinsic part of Fowey Harbour.

 Since hull number 52, launched in 2007, the majority of boats have been built by Marcus Lewis in his workshop at Windmill in Fowey with three being built by Peter Williams.
-The latest hull number is number 70 due to be launched for the 2019 season.
+The latest hull number is number 70 launched in 2019 and number 71 is currently under construction.

 Fowey River Racing Today

 There is an active Class Association, which organises social and sailing activities and seeks to protect the spirit of this very special boat by involvement during the building of new boats to ensure they fit within the class measurement rules.
 A set of class rules governing the construction and specification of the hull, spars, sails and fittings are available here for those interested.

 If you would like to share the enjoyment and pleasure that owning a Fowey River brings and would like to have a trial sail, please contact Andrew Dellow, the class captain who will assist in whichever way possible either introducing you to the boat builder or owners with boats for sale.
 Or if you are interested in crewing then also let Andrew and he can put you on the crew list.